okHadi/git-actions-md/README.md

-title: "Changes are made, should fail"
+title: "Changes are made, should failChanges are made, should failChanges"
 description: "File exhanges are essential to transfer data between different stages of your pipeline and between co-authors."